 Radishes are delicious tossed over salad or added to soups or stews.
 Or mix shredded radishes into potato or macaroni salads.
 And, the tender tops of these red radishes can be mixed into your raw salads for an unexpected flavor!!
 Remember: Our radishes are red; our turnips are white!

 Use your imagination when it comes to making fresh, garden salads.
-As a general rule, the heads with the softer textured leaves should be used first—these heads will remind you of Bibb Lettuce.
 The varieties with the more hearty textures will last longer (if not stored with apples or pears or any fruit which gives off ethylene gas in the refrigerator drawer).
 The hearty lettuces stand up well when served with grilled meats, also.
-We grow more of the hearty lettuces such as our family's heirloom and a variety similar to Romaine.
-Look closely and you will notice the slight variations of each type!
-Of course, they are delicious all mixed together.
+We grow more of the hearty lettuces such as our family’s heirloom and a variety of Romaines.

 These Broccoli Florets resemble “baby” heads of broccoli.
 Earlier in the spring we have a different variety which is longer and mostly stem as shown in the next photo.
 For best results, soak these in cold water the same as a head of broccoli before eating!